JEFworks-Lab/jefworks-lab.github.io/_posts/2017-09-13-graph-based-community-detection-for-clustering-analysis.md

     ##         naivet             nk    regulatoryt        thelper
     ##             52            769            226            191

 Let's clean up this data a little.
-We'll remove genes seen less fewer than 100 cells (a bit stringent, but it'll speed things up for this demonstration).
+We'll remove genes seen in fewer than 100 cells (a bit stringent, but it'll speed things up for this demonstration).
 Then we'll normalize and log transform.

 ``` r
 vi <- Matrix::rowSums(reference.cd>0)>100